nudomarinero/Astrocompute-ELAIS-N1/index.md

 The LOFAR data of the ELAIS-N1 field is released in the S3 bucket `lofar-elais-n1`

 ## Calibration pipeline
 The calibration of the data is performed in two steps: a) the prefacet calibration and b) the facet calibration.
-A preliminary version of the prefacet calibration is already implemented in https://github.com/nudomarinero/Astrocompute-ELAIS-N1/tree/master/pipeline",
+All the steps are already implemented in: [https://github.com/nudomarinero/Astrocompute-ELAIS-N1/tree/master/pipeline].